-Financial Instruments Measurement Rossendale Note Liabilities Trade and other payables (Creditors) Held at invoice value Trade payables excluding government and other non-contract creditors Borrowings of the loan or bank Borrowing can include fixed term loans and bank overdrafts.
+Financial Instruments Measurement Rossendale Note Liabilities Trade and other payables (Creditors) Held at invoice value Trade payables excluding government and other non-contract creditors Borrowings Included at the face value of the loan or bank account, adjusted for any interest due at year-end Borrowing can include fixed term loans and bank overdrafts.
 Rossendale Borough Council has loan from the PWLB over a period of 25 years commencing March 2010 Financial guarantees Measurement balances guarantee value with the risk of the guarantee being called The Council has given one financial guarantee, but considers the risk to be so minimal as to render the liability as not material (see Note 37) Assets Bank deposits Any deposit with 365 days or less to run is held at carrying value of the account The Council's 'Cash at Bank' figure includes a minimal value of cash in hands of officers as well as bank accounts with instant access.
-Trade receivables (Debtors) Held at invoiced amount less an impairment for uncollectable debts Trade receivables exclude government and other non-contract debts Loans receivable of the loan or bank Loan deposits can include investments which have fixed terms and fixed interest rates.
+Trade receivables (Debtors) Held at invoiced amount less an impairment for uncollectable debts Trade receivables exclude government and other non-contract debts Loans receivable Included at the face value of the loan or bank account, adjusted for any interest due at year-end Loan deposits can include investments which have fixed terms and fixed interest rates.
 The Council has issued two loans to Rossendale Leisure Trust (see Note 9) Soft Loans Where material, soft loans are measured using an effective market rate of interest The Council has only one minor soft loan to facilitate business relcoation.
 All similar loans, such as for staff car purchases and community groups include a resonable element of interest.
-Other receivables and advances Held at the carrying value on the basis on materiality These are predominantly mortgages issued prior to 1991 Investments Held at 'fair value'.
-Where investments are not quoted on the stock market, have no active market and a reasonable assessment of 'fair value' cannot be arrived at, these assets are measured at cost less any impairment.
-The Council's investment in Rossendale Transport Ltd is valued using the Discounted Cash flow method.
-The gain on this revaluation can be seen in the Movement in Reserves Statement and in the Balance Sheet.
+Other receivables and advances Held at the carrying value on the basis on materiality These are predominantly mortgages issued prior to 1991 Investments Held at historic cost value (see adjustment at Note 2) The Council's investment in Rossendale Transport Ltd is held at the historic value of the shares.